-Jenn Najuch will enter her third season as the head women's gymnastics coach at Springfield College during the 2017-18 academic year.
+Jenn Najuch will enter her fourth season as the head women's gymnastics coach at Springfield College during the 2018-19 academic year.
 Najuch is also an assistant professor of Physical Education and Health Education at Springfield College.

 The 2017 season was a special campaign for Najuch and the Pride, as Springfield College qualified for the NCGA National Championship as a team for the first time since 2010.
 Following the 2017 season, Najuch was recognized as the National Collegiate Gymnastics Association (NCGA) East Region Coach of the Year, as well as the National Association of Collegiate Gymnastics Coaches/Women (NACGC/W) East Coach of the Year.